 Americans with Disabilities Act, U.S. Department of Justice – information and technical assistance on the ADA.

 Center for Research on Women with Disabilities, Baylor College of Medicine – a research center that focuses on issues related to health, aging, civil rights, abuse, and independent living.
 The purpose is to promote, develop, and disseminate information to expand the life choices of women with disabilities so that they may fully participate in community life.
 More specifically, researchers develop and evaluate models for interventions to address specific problems effecting women with disabilities, Houston, TX.
-Violence Against Women with Disabilities ~ Access to Domestic Violence Programs.
+See Violence Against Women with Disabilities ~ Access to Domestic Violence Programs.

 Deaf Vermonters Advocacy Services – offers individual advocacy services for Deaf domestic and sexual violence victims.
 Works with hearing agencies in the domestic and sexual violence field to change policies to be accessible for Deaf victims.
 Educates hearing agencies about Deaf culture.
 Offers hearing agencies technical support to find and use proper equipment for accessibility, South Barre, VT.